Marpole Women's Auxiliary: Bargain Mart

 The next two years the sales lasted just two weeks and were held in the downtown area, but from then on they were held in the Marpole Infirmary where the patients loved the crowds and excitement.
 Again, there was no room for storage and garages and vacant stores in the area were rented for this purpose.

+The Bargain Mart continued after the Auxiliary moved to Pearson Hospital.

+This continued, eventually shrinking to a one day 'Mini Mart' by the 1980s.

 From 1939 to 1971 Bargain Mart generated $298,551.23.

 Calendars

 Calendar sales started in 1939 when 500 were ordered.
 In latter years 20,000 were ordered and sold.
 In 1969 the sale price of the calendar rose from 50 cents to 75 cents.

-From 1939 to 1971 Calendar sales generate $84,086.11.
+From 1939 to 1971 Calendar sales generated $84,086.11.